Hydrolix Connector for Apache Spark: AWS EMR Deployment

 (Optional) Create EMR Studio

-Follow the instructions in Create an EMR Studio to create an EMR studio instance.
+Follow the instructions in Create an EMR Studio to create an EMR Studio instance.
 Note the following requirements to ensure EMR Studio works with your previously-created EMR Cluster:

 1. While creating the EMR Studio instance: In the Networking and security block, set the same VPC and subnet as your EMR cluster and choose Default security group.
 After doing so, you can Create Studio.